 Mexico possesses a unique history and coupled with deep catholic values and strong family ties this gives rise to some great Mexican fiestas.

 Mexicans are never ones to be shy at holding a party or drinking to celebrate something.
 Below are just a few of the most popular Mexican events in Cancun that are celebrated annually.

 This is the biggest single event in the country and commemorates the beginning of Mexico’s war of independence with Spain.
 In 1810 a group of Mexican nationals hatched a plan to overthrow the brutal regime of the Spanish that had occupied their country for the last 300 years.

 The plan was that the Mexicans would rise up against the Spanish in a War of Independence that would begin on 2 October.
 However, their plans were uncovered by the Spanish early in September and a decision had to be made quickly, either abandon their plans or start the revolt early.

 Father Hidalgo rang the bell in his small church on the night of 15 September to call the faithful to church, there they listened to his speech which is now known as ‘El Grito de Delores’, shouting “Viva Mexico” and “Viva la Independencia!”
 These famous words have been remembered and are said each year at the Independence Day celebrations.

 Armed with inferior weapons such as clubs, knives, stone slings, and ancient guns, they fought as they marched to Mexico City.
 Before the year was over Father Hidalgo was captured and executed but some 10 years later the people of Mexico finally won their Independence.
 Viva Mexico!

-In Cancun, as in every town and city in Mexico the celebration takes place at the main Government office.
+As in every town and city in Mexico Independence Day events in Cancun take place at the main Government office.
 In Cancun this is on Ave.
 Tulum, downtown.

 If you do decide to venture to the Government Building on Independence Day there are a few things you should be aware of: